sonic-net/SONiC/doc/Sonic-mclag-hld.md

 Diagram 7.2.1

 - In the above diagram, PortChannel0001 is MC-LAG enabled port, status is up, PortChannel0002 is peer link.
 PortChannel0001 and PortChannel0002 are in same VLAN.
 Just like portChannel0001, PortChannel0002 uses L2 forwarding.
 Assume PA to PEER1 connection is part of the same VLAN as PortChannel0001.
-- The data flow path is presented by the red line.
+- The data flow path is presented by the red or yellow line.
 - The data flow path from PA to CE1: When the traffic reach PEER1, it will match the MAC of CE1, and forwarded through PortChannel0001.
 If the MAC of CE1 is not learned in PEER1 yet, the traffic will be flooded in the VLAN.
 PEER2 will also receive the flooded packet, but it will not forward the packet to MC-LAG enabled ports.
 - The data flow path from CE1 to PA: CE1 may send the traffic to PEER1 or PEER2.
-PEER2 must has PA’s MAC entry for unicast forwarding, but ICCPD does not sync up PA’s MAC address because PA to PEER1 connection is not part of the MC-LAG port, so the packet from CE1 to PA will be flooded by PEER2 to PEER1 first, then PEER1 will unicast to PA.
-In this path, if packet flooding is not desired, PA must connect to PEER2 to form another LAG.
+PEER2 may have PA’s MAC entry synced up from PEER1.
+If PEER2 does not have PA’s MAC entry, the packet from CE1 to PA will be flooded by PEER2 to PEER1 first, then PEER1 will unicast to PA.
 - Peer link data forwarding is disabled for MC-LAG enabled interfaces.
 In the above diagram, if PEER2 receives traffic from PEER1 via PortChannel0002, the traffic will not be forwarded to PortChannel0001 since port isolation logic is applied.
 - MAC learning in peer link is disabled.
 In the above diagram, MAC learning in PortChannel0002 is disabled in both PEER1 and PEER2.